silverton-io/buz/site/docs/quickstart/getting-started.md

 Note!
 If you don't have `docker` and `docker-compose`, you will need to install those first.

+`rpk` is a nice tool from the fine folks at redpanda.

 `psql` is also a nice tool to have if you want to query Materialize.

 ## 1. Clone the Honeypot repo